 On February 14, 2018, a similar emergency alert was issued at Marjory Stoneman Douglas High School (MSDHS) in Parkland, Florida.
-Within minutes, fourteen students and three staff members had died in a real-world shooting.
+Within a matter of minutes, fourteen students and three staff members died in a real-world shooting.
 In the years between the 1999 tragedy at Columbine High School in Littleton, Colorado, and events in Parkland, close to 200 reported shootings occurred in other schools across the United States.

 Many of the surviving students at MSDHS banded together to launch a “Never Again” movement in response.
-Comic book writer Jim Zub, meanwhile, decided to do his part by spotlighting school shootings in issue 24 of Marvel’s Champions, published a mere seven months after the events in Parkland.
+Not long afterwards, comic book writer Jim Zub decided to do his part by spotlighting school shootings in issue 24 of Marvel’s Champions, published a mere seven months after the events in Parkland.

-When the fire alarm sounded at 2:21 p.m. on February 14, both students and teachers initially didn’t know how to react.
+When the fire alarm sounded at 2:21 p.m. on February 14, 2018, both students and teachers initially didn’t know how to react.
 There had already been a fire drill that morning – was this another one?
-When gunshots were heard seconds later, everyone realized it was not a drill.
+When gunshots were heard seconds later, everyone realized it wasn’t a drill.
 Geography teacher Scott Beigel was shot after unlocking his classroom to allow students trapped in the hall to enter.
 Student Peter Wang held hallway doors open so that his classmates could exit faster but was unable to make it through himself before likewise being shot.
-Both Beigel and Wang were amongst the seventeen killed during the tragedy.
+Both were among the seventeen killed during the tragedy.

 When Spider-Man arrives at Brooklyn Visions Academy, the police inform him of multiple fatalities and that the shooter had taken his own life.
 The superhero wants to go inside the school but is told it’s a crime scene.
 After checking his cell phone, Miles Morales instead heads to Mount Sinai Hospital where one of his friends is in surgery after having been shot twice.
 Other classmates are there as well, waiting, hoping, and praying that Fabio Medina pulls through.

-The Champions, meanwhile, are holding a meeting.
-“I’ve lived through this too many times,” Riri Williams, the superhero Ironheart who has experienced her own fair share of gun violence, tells them.
+The Champions, meanwhile, have gathered together as well.
+“I’ve lived through this too many times,” Riri Williams, the superhero Ironheart who has experienced her own fair share of gun violence, tells her colleagues.
 “People get shot.
 Everyone gets sad and angry.
 And then they just get over it ’til next time.”
 When Amadeus Cho asks what the team should do, Williams replies, “Nothing.
 If people don’t want to change, Amadeus, there’s nothing we can do.”

 During the twenty-year period between the events at Columbine and those in Parkland, 683 people lost their lives from mass shootings in the United States.
 For journalist Dave Cullen, however, something was different about February 14, 2018.
 “I flew down the first weekend, but not to depict the carnage or the grief,” he wrote in his 2019 book, Parkland: Birth of a Movement.
 “What drew me was the group of extraordinary kids.
 I wanted to cover their response.
 There are strains of sadness woven into this story, but this is not an account of grief.
 These kids chose a story of hope.”

-It started during the tragedy itself.
-MSDHS student David Hogg decided to film his fellow students and interview them for a documentary as they huddled together during the shooting.
+That story began during the tragedy itself.
+MSDHS student David Hogg decided to film his fellow students for a documentary as they huddled together during the shooting.
 That night he then defied his parents by going back to the scene and was interviewed by Laura Ingraham of Fox News.
 “I don’t want this to be another mass shooting,” he said.
 “I don’t want this to be something that people forget.”
 He added that the killings affected everyone, not just those directly involved, “especially if we don’t take action to step up and stop things like that.”
 The following day, Hogg issued similar calls for action on ABC’s Good Morning America and CNN.

 Jackie Corin, meanwhile, posted on Facebook the night after the shooting, “Please pray for my school.”
 She then advocated for stricter gun laws and ended her post with the words, “MAKE IT STOP.”
 The next night at a candlelight vigil for the victims, Corin met Florida Congresswoman Debbie Wasserman Schultz, who put her in touch with state senator Lauren Book.
 By now Jackie Corin wanted to put pressure on the Florida legislature and Book agreed to assist.